Everything you want to know about Electoral Bonds Scheme(EBS).

 - The bonds, which will resemble a promissory note and not an interest-paying debt instrument, will be sold by authorized banks and can be deposited in authorized accounts of political organization within the duration of their validity.

 - So, every political party recognized by the Election Commission will have to notify one account in advance to the EC and bonds can be encased and redeemed in that one account only.

 - To ensure secrecy of the electoral bond buyers, the government will amend the Representation of the People Act, 1951 and soon notify the banks that will be eligible for issuing such bonds, besides coming out with guidelines for the same by March.

 - Allocation of electoral bonds would make certain that only legitimate, tax paid, accounted money comes into the political system.

-Objective of EBS
+Objective of Electoral Bonds Scheme

 The introduction of electoral bonds specifically aims at killing the black money that funds political parties in India.
 Most political parties use the sloppy regime on donations to accept cash donations from anonymous sources.

 - Nearly 70% of the Rs.11,300 crore in party funding over an 11-year duration came from unfamiliar sources, as per the opinion of Association for Democratic Reforms.

 - Currently, political parties are required to report any donation of over Rs.20,000 to the IT Department.
 But there is the practice of more endowments are coming by way of hard cash in smaller amounts.